leobudima/elogii-blog/content/4pl-complete-guide.md

 ### #2 Use of Quality Technology

-Expect better information technology with fourth party logistics providers.
+Expect better information technology with fourth-party logistics providers.
 They come with automation and software that improve communication across the board.

 Such valuable data technology and software help with your business’ visibility in real-time.